 Conveyor Dryers

+Small tabletop conveyor dryers operate on 120V and 240V and start around $1600, or $2600 with powered exhaust.
 For commercial shops requiring high production rates, larger conveyor dryers allow for multiple rows of transfers in addition to DTG and screen-printed garments.

 Time cost outweighs equipment cost